Storytelling at Work: A Trainer’s Practical Playbook

 1. Hero: I moved from VP of Finance to VP of Contact Center Operations.

-2. Challenge: I felt out of my depth, even while my bosses were happy.
+2. Challenge: I felt out of my depth — even while my bosses were happy with my performance.

-3. Change: I invested time, effort, and money to master the discipline — which led me into professional training, helping people in the Customer domain do better work.
+3. Change: I invested time, effort, and money to master the discipline — which led me into professional training.

-Start building a simple “story bank” — notes on moments that made you think, laugh, or change your mind.
-Those are keepers.
+Start building a simple story bank — a running note of moments that made you think, laugh, or change your mind.
+Those are usually the keepers.

-Watching the Kung Fu Panda character at a theme park became a lesson in ethnographic research — how observing behavior can improve a child’s experience.
+• “Observe the real world.”
+Observing the Kung Fu Panda character at a theme park became a lesson in ethnographic research — how a character’s behavior can improve a child’s experience.

 When you choose a story, finish this sentence before you tell it: